dantsec/AutoClicker/README.md

 How can I contribute to the project?

 ```
-1. Create a fork from PlanetInfo repository.
+1. Create a fork from AutoCLicker repository.
 2. git clone https://github.com/dantsec/AutoClicker.git
 3. cd AutoClick/
 4. Create a branch and make your changes.